reubenstr/ElectroPup/README.md

 - complete BOM and documentation

 ### Minor
-- design foot bolt clips and install
+- design and install foot bolt clips to keep foot bolt in place
+- design and install electronic covers to protect PCBs from potential shorts
 - convert kinematics orientation from Z being forward to X being forward to match simulation
 - add speaker for barks
 - add a tail ੭